M&T Bank Names Maya Dillon as Head of Corporate Communications

 In addition, Dillon leads the communication for sponsorship initiatives, ranging from community programming with The Alvin Ailey Dance Company and The Shed, to macroeconomic partnerships, such as with The Council on Foreign Relations and The New York Economic Club, in order to effectively meet business priorities.

 With more than 15 years of senior communications leadership experience, Dillon previously served as Head of Media Relations for UBS Global and Americas Wealth Management in Zurich and the U.S. There she also led communications for UBS and Society, a global cross-divisional program promoting sustainable investing, philanthropy and environmental and human rights initiatives.
-Prior to joining UBS, she served senior vice president at public relations/communications agency Rubenstein Communications, where she represented a diverse array of clients in the consumer and B2B spaces.
+Prior to joining UBS, she served as senior vice president at public relations/communications agency Rubenstein Communications, where she represented a diverse array of clients in the consumer and B2B spaces.
 Dillon is based in New York City.

 About M&T Bank